-- The admissions committee also recommends, though not requires, coursework in biochemistry, molecular biology, and statistics.
+- The admissions committee also recommends coursework in biochemistry, molecular biology, and statistics.

-To be considered for admission, you must have a B.A. or B.S. or complete the requirements for a degree before enrollment.
-The degree must be from a regionally accredited institution.
+To be considered for admission, you must have a BA or BS or complete the requirements for a degree before enrollment.
+The degree must be from an accredited institution.

 Competitive overall and science GPAs.
-See the incoming class profile for more information.
+See the BMS class profile for more information.

 Letters of Recommendation

-Official transcripts submitted from each college, university, and community college previously attended.
+Official transcripts need to be submitted from each college, university, and community college previously attended according to these instructions.

-Demonstration of interest in and understanding of the medical field and its various components.
-The motivation and commitment to health care, as demonstrated by previous employment, volunteer work, or other experiences.
+Applicants must communicate interest in and understanding of the medical field and its various components as well as demonstrate motivation and commitment to health care through employment, volunteer work, or other experiences.

 A competitive applicant will demonstrate a commitment to public service through a variety of humanitarian-based activities to serve for the benefit and betterment of their surrounding community.

 A competitive applicant will demonstrate leadership characteristics through a variety of activities.